taylorwood95/Python_Static_Dynamic_testing/part_1_docs/testing_task_1.md

 # dif is misspelled and should be def
 # No comma between card1 and card2
+# line 33 return card, should be return card1
   dif highest_card(self, card1 card2):
   if card1.value > card2.value:
     return card